Discover museums in the city

 Relive History by visiting the Royal Tennis Court in the historical Saint-Louis area.
 The French Revolution was born there, when deputies gathered on June 20, 1789 and swore to give France a new constitution.

 The surprising Lambinet Museum is housed in a former 18th century town house and is situated in the historical Notre-Dame area.
 This discreet museum actually holds remarkable collections of artworks around the French Revolution, 18th century decorative art objects and a great variety of paintings and sculptures.

 Rain took you by surprise while you were strolling along the park of the Palace?
 Take refuge at La Flotille or at La Petite Venise for a well-deserved hot chocolate!
 You are in for a treat as you wait for a lull...

 Feeling like more than just a drink?
 We have just the perfect place for you to rest while you dry : the Montbauron pub and its 24 pool tables await you !
-Come and relax in a cosy atmosphere, next to the cocktail bar and the darts.
+Come and relax in a cosy atmosphere around the cocktail bar.
 Lunch is served Monday through Friday, and dinner every night.
 A good game of pool will make you forget about the rain...

 With more than a hundred boutiques in the historical Notre-Dame area, you won't even notice the rain !
 Treat yourself in modern shops, and find the rare gem in vintage ones...